10 Ways You Can Use Podcasts in Your Course to Engage Students

 9. Ask students to post their favorite quote from the entire episode.
 They can choose ONLY ONE quote and then explain why it resonated with them and what it means in relation to the course material.

-10. Invite the host (or guest) of the podcast to do a Skype or Zoom interview with your students.
+10. Invite the host (or guest) of the podcast to do a virtual interview with your students.
 Ask students to prepare questions in advanced or highlight talking points they’d like to follow up on with the host or interviewee.

 There are so many more ways to integrate podcasts into your course!
-These are just a few!
+These are just a few to ideas to help you get started!

 Resources & More Information: